Shishijimicin A

-Shishijimicin A is an enediyne antibiotic isolated from Didemnum proliferum.
+Shishijimicin A is an enediyne antitumor antibiotic isolated from Didemnum proliferum.
 Isolated in 2003 it is part of the family of 10 member ringed enediyne antitumor antibiotic agents, which includes: namenamicin, esperamicin and, calicheamicin.
 Due to its high potency from cytotoxicity, Shishjimicin A is currently undergoing testing as a possible Antibody-antibiotic Conjugate (ADCs) cancer treatment.
 Laboratory tests indicate it to be “more than 1,000 times as toxic to cancer cells as the anticancer drug taxol”, also known as Paclitaxel, a prevalent chemotherapy medication.
 As such, theoretically, only an administration of a minuscule dose of the molecule would be necessary per each treatment.
 As shishjimicin A supply is scarce and the full extent of its side effects is not yet established, there is still a need for further biological and clinical studies.

 Total synthesis

 The total synthesis of shishjimicin A was published by scientists at Rice University in 2015, led by K. C. Nicolaou.
 Using methodology from the previous isolation of calicheamicin, 21 total steps were conducted for the synthesis, briefly outlined below: